 Adding to the case for the rejection of Footnote 19, the Third Circuit itself-in Dewey II-wavered from its stance.
 "Obviously," the Third Circuit qualified, "not all intra-class conflicts will defeat the adequacy requirement."
-And, when discussing the general law of Rule 23(a) (4), the Third Circuit emphasized that only "fundamental" representative inadequacies will defeat the class.
+And, when discussing the general law of Rule 23(a)(4), the Third Circuit emphasized that only "fundamental" representative inadequacies will defeat the class.
 The court directly cited the Eleventh Circuit in Valley Drug v.
 Geneva Pharmaceuticals to help define this term: "A fundamental conflict exists where some [class] members claim to have been harmed by the same conduct that benefited other members of the class."
-In fact, this type of representatives.
+In fact, this type of qualification is not uncommon in the relevant case law.